What's new on WORKER-PARTICIPATION.EU?

 On 18 July, the CJEU quietly settled the ongoing legal struggle about codetermination rights in transnational companies in Case C-566/15 Erzberger vs TUI AG.
 In this preliminary ruling, German codetermination law has been declared to be in compliance with EU law.
 This judgement will satisfy those advocates of the argument that representation rights on German supervisory boards can be limited to workers within the German territory.more ...

-The ETUI has recently published an updated map of board-level regulations and new agendas in the EEA countries.
+The ETUI has recently published (January 2017) an updated map of board-level regulations in the EEA countries.
 The original map by N. Kluge, M. Stollt and A. Conchon (2013) was updated by the ETUI expert in the field, Sara Lafuente Hernandez.
-It was published in the latest ETUI and ETUC annual report on social developments in Europe, the 'Benchmarking Working Europe' (2017: 64).

 'German codetermination compatible with EU law, states Advocate General while calling for more inclusiveness'

 A national codetermination law does not breach EU laws on equal treatment or freedom of movement if it excludes workers in foreign subsidiaries from election rights to their parent company board.

 This is the Advocate General (AG)’s long-awaited opinion in case C-566/15 Erzberger (TUI), issued on 4 May.
 His recommendation to the Court of Justice of the European Union (CJEU) is based on the “current state of EU law” and ultimately on sufficient justification on grounds of the general interest.more ...